Eat.Drink.Pure

 Add us as a Google Trusted Source

-This mango salsa is the perfect balance of sweet and spicy and so refreshing too!
-A perfect pairing with fish, tacos, atop leafy greens or enjoyed as a chunky dip with tortilla chips.
-It is so versatile and easy to make!
+This mango corn salsa is the perfect balance of sweet and spicy.
+A perfect pairing with salmon bowls, as a side with my chicken quesadilla recipe, or enjoyed as a chunky dip with tortilla chips.
+It is so versatile and easy to make.
+It takes just 15 minutes from start to finish.

 WANT TO SAVE THIS RECIPE?